gilch/hissp/docs/macro_tutorial.rst

 or the reader will recognize the name as a macro rather than a symbol and immediately try to apply it to ``(expr)``, which is not what we want.
-Notice that we still used a `defmacro`, like we do for compiler macros.
+Notice that we still used a `defmacro`, like we do for compile-time macros.
 It's the way you invoke it that makes it happen at read time:

 .. code-block:: REPL